 Tiara designs have always had their own unique look and it is easy for veteran boaters to recognize a Tiara profile literally a mile away.
-One of the neat tricks that Tiara's designers have been able to pull off is to keep the exterior lines of the new 3100 modern, with a slightly reversed transom, rounded stern quarters, and generally softer lines -- yet still recognizable as a Tiara.
+One of the neat tricks that Tiara's designers have been able to pull off is to keep the exterior lines of the 3100 Open modern, with a slightly reversed transom, rounded stern quarters, and generally softer lines -- yet still recognizable as a Tiara.

 The 3100 is usually the most popular in the company's line, and certainly it is the oldest.
 That is a testament to the functionality and utility of the basic boat and its reputation along the docks of the world.
 It has stood the test of time, but Tiara has not stood still.
 Each year or so, the model is tweaked to keep her fresh.

 The Tiara 3100 Open is actually 36'4" (11.07 m) LOA from the bow pulpit to her swim platform -- the way most builders measure boats these days.